Is there an on-campus housing requirement?

 Is there housing for transfer students?

-The Residential Commons (RC) is an academic living-learning concept that has its roots in the residential college system of Oxford University and Cambridge University in England.
+The Residential Commons (RC) model is an academic living-learning concept that has its roots in the residential college system of Oxford University and Cambridge University in England.
 American universities (including Harvard, Duke and Vanderbilt) have developed similar models.
+It also refers to what we call the residence halls at SMU.
 The Residential Commons at SMU will be unique to our campus.
-Students will live in their RC for two years and call their RC “home” for their college career, even after moving off-campus.
+Students live in their RC for two years and call their RC “home” for their college career, even after moving off-campus.
 SMU is committed to making the RC experience a lifelong influence.

 The RC model is designed to create an academically-engaged residential community that promotes faculty/student interaction and a sense of belonging.
 The success of popular programs such as the Hilltop Scholars and the New Century Scholars programs has prompted SMU to provide all students with the opportunity to be engaged academically in a residential community.